jili0685/CSCI3308_Lab3/README.md

 #Lab 3
 #Partner: Leah Rogers
 #software development
-Hello, This mightperhaps cause a merge conflict
+This will` cause a merge conflict